Integrating Rasa into Live Helper Chat (Intent)

 cd ./intent

-# Choose yes to train initial model
+# Choose 'yes' to train the initial model

 rasa init --no-prompt